ellitedevs/aksh.github.io/aksh-architecture.md

 layout: default
 title: The Transformation of a message to a Cloud Lab via AKSH
 nav_order: 2
-description: An overview of AKSH's architecture and how does it work
+description: An overview of AKSH's architecture and it's internals

 permalink: /transformation-of-message-to-cloud-lab-aksh-architecutre
 ---